vikas-kashyap97/crm-agent-with-supabse/README.md

-# 🤖 CRM Agent Tutorial - Ralph the Marketing AI
+# 🤖 CRM Agent - Ralph the Marketing AI

-Welcome to the **CRM Agent Tutorial**!
+Welcome to the **CRM Agent**!
 This project demonstrates how to build an intelligent Customer Relationship Management (CRM) system using AI agents, LangGraph, and real customer data.
 Meet **Ralph** - your AI-powered marketing assistant who can analyze customer behavior, create personalized marketing campaigns, and automate email communications.

 ## 🎯 What You'll Learn

-- Build an AI agent using **LangGraph** and **OpenAI**
+- Build an AI agent using **LangGraph** and **NVIDIA**
 - Implement **human-in-the-loop** workflows for sensitive operations
 - Create **RFM (Recency, Frequency, Monetary) analysis** for customer segmentation
 - Design **personalized marketing campaigns** using AI